Safe weight-loss calories for your dog

 My dog seems hungry on this plan.
 What should I do?

-Two strategies: (1) Switch to higher-protein, higher-fibre food at the same calorie count — both increase satiety.
+Two strategies: (1) Switch to higher-protein, higher-fiber food at the same calorie count — both increase satiety.
 (2) Split the daily ration into 3–4 smaller meals.
 (3) Replace some kibble with crunchy vegetables (green beans, carrots) for bulk.
 If your dog is genuinely distressed, the deficit is too aggressive — re-check the target.

 How long until I see results?